Jake Jewell

-Jake R. Jewell (born May 16, 1993) is an American professional baseball pitcher in the Philadelphia Phillies organization.
-He has pitched in MLB for the Los Angeles Angels and Chicago Cubs.
+Jake R. Jewell (born May 16, 1993) is an American professional baseball pitcher for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and Chicago Cubs.
 He throws and bats right-handed, and is listed at 6 ft 3 in and 200 lb.
 The Angels selected Jewell in the fifth round of the 2014 MLB draft.
-He made his MLB debut in 2018.

 Early life

 Jewell was born in Norman, Oklahoma.
 He attended Norman High School and Northeastern Oklahoma A&M College.

 Career

 Los Angeles Angels

 The Angels selected Jewell in the fifth round of the 2014 MLB draft.
-He signed and spent 2015 with both the Arizona League Angels and the Orem Owlz, posting a 1–2 win-loss record and 3.59 earned run average (ERA) in 12 games (nine starts) over 42 2/3 innings between the two teams.
+He signed and spent 2015 with both the rookie-level Arizona League Angels and the Orem Owlz, posting a 1–2 win–loss record and 3.59 earned run average (ERA) in 12 games (nine starts) over 42 2/3 innings between the two teams.

-In 2015, he played for the Burlington Bees in the Class A Midwest League where he compiled a 6–8 record and 4.77 ERA in 111 1/3 innings pitched.
+In 2015, he played for the Burlington Bees in the Single–A Midwest League where he compiled a 6–8 record and 4.77 ERA in 111 1/3 innings pitched.
 Baseball America named him the Angels No. 5 prospect entering 2016 season.
-In 2016, he played for the Inland Empire 66ers of the Class A-Advanced California League, pitching to a 2–15 record, 6.31 ERA, and 1.87 walks plus hits per inning pitched (WHIP) ratio in 28 games (27 starts) over 137 innings.
+In 2016, he played for the Inland Empire 66ers of the High-A California League, pitching to a 2–15 record, 6.31 ERA, and 1.87 walks plus hits per inning pitched (WHIP) ratio in 28 games (27 starts) over 137 innings.

-Jewell began 2017 back with the 66ers, and after posting a 2.25 ERA in his first three starts, was promoted to the Mobile BayBears of the Class AA Southern League, where he finished the season, going 7–8 with a 4.84 ERA in 24 games (23 starts).
+Jewell began 2017 back with the 66ers, and after posting a 2.25 ERA in his first three starts, was promoted to the Mobile BayBears of the Double–A Southern League, where he finished the season, going 7–8 with a 4.84 ERA in 24 games (23 starts).
 After the 2017 season, the Angels added Jewell to their 40-man roster.
-He began the 2018 season with the BayBears, and after seven games, was promoted to the Salt Lake Bees of the Class AAA Pacific Coast League, with whom he was 2–4 with a 3.60 ERA in 25 innings.
+He began the 2018 season with the BayBears, and after seven games, was promoted to the Salt Lake Bees of the Triple–A Pacific Coast League, with whom he was 2–4 with a 3.60 ERA in 25 innings.

 The Angels promoted Jewell to the major leagues on June 15.
 He made his major league debut the next day against the Oakland Athletics at Oakland Coliseum, pitching a scoreless eighth inning in which he earned his first major league strikeout against Franklin Barreto.
 During Jewell's third MLB game, on June 27 against the Boston Red Sox, he left the game after an apparent ankle injury suffered while trying to make a play at the plate.
 The following day, the Angels placed Jewell on the disabled list due to a right fibula fracture, requiring season-ending surgery.
 For the season with the Angels, he pitched 2 innings and was 0–1.